Applied Interpersonal Neurobiology Certificate

 Courses offered in this program are crafted to provide the most current theory and practices from relational neuroscience and a toolbox of practical, experiential skills grounded in IPNB for working with people of diverse backgrounds in individual and group settings.
 Through personal exploration and experiential practice, participants can enrich their capacity for bringing mindful, attuned, embodied connection to their relationships, their work and their lives.

-- A New Perspective on the Essentials and Practice of Group Work
+- A New Perspective on the Essentials & Practice of Group Work

 Click Here to See Upcoming classes in this certificate